Option to disable automatic closing of duplicate issues

 It's still enabled by default.

-#4 Updated by Tobias Fischer about 1 month ago
+#4 Updated by Tobias Fischer 3 months ago

 Jean-Philippe Lang wrote: